-The Town Council continues to make public information accessible through a variety of formats utilising newsletters, social media, and the Town Council's own website www.llangollewntowncouncil.gov.uk in more creativity and the creation of stronger and healthy relationships with the added benefits of reducing commuting with the knock-on effects of reducing CO2 emissions further contributing to the Town Councils pledge to work towards making Llangollen carbon neutral by 2030.
+The legal requirements for hybrid meetings had provided more opportunities for public participation in Council affairs and the Town Council continues to make public information accessible through a variety of formats using newsletters, social media, and the Town Council's own website www.llangollewntowncouncil.gov.uk workspace, it can increase engagement with external stakeholders more than by using traditional methods such as meetings, audio and video calls, paper surveys, press advertisements and similar.
+This brings diversity to real time communication, resulting in more creativity and the creation of stronger and healthy relationships with the added benefits of reducing commuting with the knock-on effects of reducing CO2 emissions further contributing to the Town Councils pledge to work towards making Llangollen carbon neutral by 2030.

-The continued use of hybrid meetings had provided more opportunities for public participation and webinars have presented opportunity for more engagement and the use of online collaboration tools has provided the employees and Members with more freedom to work where they want, while doing so more efficiently.
+In addition, online collaboration tools have presented opportunity for more engagement and their use has provided the employees and Members with more freedom to work where they want, while doing so more efficiently.